kuawwwww/Project/README.md

         route_city += str(self.city_dict[path[0]]) + '\n'
         print(route_city)
   ```
+3. Selection: Roulette wheel selection
+Since the TSP problem is a minimization problem, the fitness function needs to be changed to maximize it.
+Also, the distance is long, resulting in small differences between the fitness functions, so at this point, to avoid falling into prematureness, the selection probabilities we convert to:

-2. Selection: PMX
+4. Crossover: PMX
 We choose **partial matching crossover**.
 > The reason is that it ensures that genes appear only once in each chromosome and no duplicate genes appear in a chromosome.
-PMX determines the crossover region by randomly selecting two crossover points.
-After performing the crossover, we usually get two invalid chromosomes and individual genes will be duplicated.
-In order to repair the chromosomes, we can establish a matching relationship for each chromosome within the crossover region and then apply this matching relationship to the duplicated genes outside the crossover region to eliminate the conflict.

 ```python
     # Generate childs